divnix/std/docs/reference/conventions.md

 ## The `cell` argument

-The `cell` argument holds all the different organelle targets of the current cell.
+The `cell` argument holds all the different Cell Block targets of the current cell.
 This is the main mechanism by which code organization and separation of concern is enabled.

 ## The `deSytemize`d inputs